shopware/docs/guides/plugins/plugins/storefront/override-existing-javascript.md

 ```

 ::: info
-If the plugin you want to override is an async plugin, the import of your override plugin has to be a async as well.
+If the plugin you want to override is an async plugin, the import of your override plugin has to be async as well.
 See also [Registering an async plugin](./add-custom-javascript.md#registering-an-async-plugin)
 :::

 ```javascript